-Lok Sabha passes Centre’s Delhi Amendment Bill to give LG more power
+LS passes Centre’s Bill to give Delhi LG more power, Kejriwal calls it an ‘insult’

-The Centre said the Bill was brought to end ambiguity in running the affairs of the Capital, and appealed to everyone not to term it a political move.
+The Centre said the Bill was introduced to end ambiguity in running the affairs of the Capital, and appealed to everyone not to term it a political move.

 In a setback for the Aam Aadmi Party government in Delhi, the Lok Sabha on Monday passed a new Bill, backed by the Narendra Modi government, which gives overreaching powers to the lieutenant governor, NDTV reported.

-The National Capital Territory of Delhi Amendment Bill, 2021 was passed in the Lower House during the Budget Session of Parliament.
-The Centre said the Bill was brought to end ambiguity in running the affairs of the Capital, and appealed to everyone not to term it a “political move”, according to The Indian Express.
+The National Capital Territory of Delhi Amendment Bill, 2021, was passed in the Lower House during the Budget Session of Parliament.
+The Centre said the Bill was introduced to end ambiguity in running the affairs of the Capital, and appealed to everyone not to term it a “political move”, according to The Indian Express.

 The proposed law would significantly expand the powers of the Centre-appointed Lieutenant Governor of Delhi, at the cost of the elected Assembly.
 Among other things, the Bill proposes that the term “government” in the law that underpins the functioning of Delhi refers to the lieutenant governor and not the elected leadership.